Homeowners Insurance

 How can you lower the cost of your homeowners insurance?

-However, not all renovations result in a lower home insurance rate.
 If you remodel your kitchen with marble countertops and high-end cabinetry, your home insurance rates will probably go up.
-That's because these materials cost more to replace than builder-grade materials.
+That's because these materials cost more to replace than more basic versions.

 What does homeowners insurance cover?